MAXMA-OSU/MAXMA-OSU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Shuangxiu (Max) Ma, a Ph.D. candidate in the [William G. Lowrie Department of Chemical and Biomolecular Engineering](https://cbe.osu.edu/) at The Ohio State University, co-advised by Prof. Li-Chiang Lin (OSU / National Taiwan University) and Prof. Bhavik R. Bakshi (Arizona State University).
+I am Shuangxiu (Max) Ma, a Ph.D. from the [William G. Lowrie Department of Chemical and Biomolecular Engineering](https://cbe.osu.edu/) at The Ohio State University, co-advised by Prof. Li-Chiang Lin (OSU / National Taiwan University) and Prof. Bhavik R. Bakshi (Arizona State University).
 I also completed a graduate minor in Computer Science and Engineering (machine learning track) at OSU.

-My research sits at the intersection of molecular simulation, sustainability, and computational optimization.
-I develop multiscale simulation workflows — GCMC, classical and reactive molecular dynamics (ReaxFF), and QM/DFT — to connect atomistic mechanisms to macroscopic properties in polymers and porous materials, with applications in plastics recycling, olefin/paraffin separation membranes, and circular-economy process design.
+My Ph.D research sits at the intersection of molecular simulation, sustainability, and computational optimization.
+I develop multiscale simulation workflows — GCMC, classical and reactive molecular dynamics (ReaxFF), QM/MM and QM/DFT — to connect atomistic mechanisms to macroscopic properties in polymers and porous materials, with applications in plastics recycling, olefin/paraffin separation membranes, and circular-economy process design.
 I also build machine-learning and Bayesian-optimization loops for materials screening, and hybrid quantum–classical optimization frameworks for multi-objective circular-economy problems.

 My current interests include: design and simulation of complex DNA origami, reverse design of complex bio/polymer structures, machine-learning methods and benchmarks for optimization problems, and simulation pipelines for complex bio/chem systems.